patent an app idea

 After confirming the eligibility of your mobile app idea for the patent, you can begin preparing patent filing documentation.

 Although it’s a tedious procedure that demands lots of paperwork, you should explore it.
-Your patent application should include the followings:
+Your patent application should include the following:

 • Specification